graphcore/tutorials/kernel_benchmarks/tensorflow/README.md

 * LSTM (Long Short-Term Memory) are used in sequential data with long dependencies.
 * GRU (Gated Recurrent Unit) are a simpler version of LSTM.
 * Dense layers, also known as fully connected layers are widely used across a range of models.
-* HMC The HMC step from Contrastive Divergence for Combining Variational Inference and MCMC.
+* HMC (Hamiltonian Monte Carlo) is a step from Contrastive Divergence for Combining Variational Inference and MCMC.

 ## Running the model